Working While Disabled — Social Security Can HelpReading Time: 2 Minutes

 - Other employment support.

-You can read more about working while collecting disability benefits at our website.
+You can read more about working while receiving disability benefits on our Ticket to Work Program page.

 Work incentives include:

-- Continued Medicare or Medicaid while you work; and
+- Continued Medicare or Medicaid while you work.

 - Help with education, training, and rehabilitation to start a new line of work.

-If you’re receiving Social Security disability benefits or SSI, let us know right away when you start or stop working, or if any other change occurs that could affect your benefits.
+If you’re receiving Social Security disability benefits or SSI, let us know right away when you start or stop working.
+This is also important if any other change occurs that could affect your benefits.

-If you returned to work, but you can’t continue working because of your medical condition, your benefits can start again — you may not have to file a new application.
+If you returned to work, but you can’t continue working because of your medical condition, your benefits can start again.
+Plus, you may not have to file a new application.

-You can learn more about the Ticket to Work program by reading Working While Disabled: How We Can Help.
+You can learn more about the Ticket to Work program by reading our publication, Working While Disabled: How We Can Help.

 Part of securing today and tomorrow is giving you the tools to create a fulfilling life.
 Getting back to work might be part of that.
 We’re here with a ticket to a secure tomorrow.